 There are two types of small uterus: thefetal uterus and theinfant or adolescent uterus.
 The fetal uterus is an organ that stops growing immediately after birth.
 It therefore measures no more than 4 cm.
 Women with embryonic hypoplasia suffer from amenorrhea and infertility.

-The second refers to a matrix whose growth sstops during infancy.
-Its maximum length will be 5 cm.
+The second refers to a womb whose growth stops during infancy.
+Its maximum length is 5 cm.
 Pregnancy remains possible, but will be considered high-risk due to the high probability of spontaneous abortion and premature delivery.

-Uterovaginal aplasia: absence of uterus and part of vagina
+Uterovaginal aplasia: absence of uterus and part of the vagina

 Girls with this syndrome have functional ovaries and normal external genitalia.
-However, they frequently suffer from a lack of periods and have difficulty during intercourse.
+However, they frequently suffer from a lack of menstrual periods and have difficulty with sexual intercourse.

 What about the contractile uterus?